Canon 1100D vs Leica CL

 |10.||Canon 550D||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |11.||Canon 450D||Y||- / -||-||-||mini||2.0||-||-||-|

 |17.||Nikon D3400||Y||mono / mono||-||-||mini||2.0||-||-||Y|

 It is notable that the CL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1100D does not provide wifi capability.

 The CL is a recent model that features in the current product line-up of Leica.
-In contrast, the 1100D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1100D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Leica CL Manual.
+Further information on the features and operation of the 1100D and CL can be found, respectively, in the Canon 1100D Manual (free pdf) or the online Leica CL Manual.